Kansas City Royals Baseball - Royals News, Scores, Stats, Rumors & More - ESPN

-Kansas City Royals pitching coach Dave Eiland talks to Joel Goldberg about his relationship with Yordano Ventura, Vantura's talent on the mound and what he meant to the team.

-Kansas City Royals pitching coach Dave Eiland talks to Joel Goldberg about his relationship with Yordano Ventura, Vantura's talent on the mound and what he meant to the team.
+Kansas City Royals pitching coach Dave Eiland talks to Joel Goldberg about his relationship with Yordano Ventura, Ventura's talent on the mound and what he meant to the team.

-Buster Olney discusses the death of pitcher Yordano Ventura, the strides MLB has made in educating players about off-the-field safety and how the team will support each other.
+Buster Olney discusses the death of pitcher Yordano Ventura, the strides MLB has made in educating players about off-the-field safety and how Royals players will support each other.

 Hosmer will be a free agent at the end of the season and perhaps the most coveted position player, Buster Olney writes.
 Who's under pressure in 2017?
 (Insider)